For many years, I was stuck. But I only vaguely understood that I wasn’t reaching my potential.

 - The people I interact with at work and in the community are fine people, but they don’t have much imagination.
 If they were different, I’d be different.

-What I learned (eventually) is that circumstances do matter.
-But you can learn to change them and you can learn to change even if your daily surroundings are pretty much the same.
+What I learned is that circumstances do matter.
+But I can learn to change them and you can learn to change even if your daily surroundings are pretty much the same.

 Several years ago, a major shift in my perspective happened.
 I was studying The Purpose Driven Life by Rick Warren with a group at church.
 I knew what purpose was and how it applied to my life.